-These data sets could be on separate worksheets, but for ease of demonstration, I have included them on one.
+These data sets could be on separate worksheets, but for ease of demonstration, they are included on one.

 The sales data contains the transaction information, which is often referred to as a fact table.
-The sales rep data and product data include the categorization to analyze the transactions by; these are often referred to as lookup tables.
+The sales rep data and product data include the categorization to analyze the transactions; these are often referred to as lookup tables.

 First, we need to turn our data into Excel tables.
-This puts our data into a container so that Excel knows that it’s in a structured format that can be used to create relationships.
+This puts our data into a container so Excel knows it’s in a structured format that can be used to create relationships.

-Select on any cell in the first block of data and click Insert > Table (or press Ctrl + T).
+Select any cell within the first block of data and click Insert > Table (or press Ctrl + T).

 The Create Table dialog box opens.
-Check the range encompasses all the data, and ensure my data has headers is ticked.
+Check the range includes all the data, and ensure my data has headers is ticked.
 Then click OK

-The data will change to a striped format.
+The data changes to a striped format.
 This is a visual indicator that an Excel table has been created.

-Next, with any cell in the table selected, click Table Design > Table Name and give the table a meaningful name.
+Next, we need to give our Table a meaningful name.
+With any cell in the table selected, click Table Design and enter a new name into the Table Name box.
 I’ve chosen SalesData (spaces and most special characters are not permitted within table names).